-As a U.S. tax return preparer and thus data controller and data processor, U.S. Tax Solutions GmbH managed by Darkoa Naito-Hanke, EA, is bound by the requirements of the Gramm-Leach-Biley Act, the Federal Trade Commission (FTC) Financial Privacy and Safeguards Rule (Safeguards Rules), and the new General Data Protection Regulations (GDPR) – together referred to in the rest of this document as Data Protection Law.
+As a U.S. tax return preparer and thus data controller and data processor, U.S. Tax Solutions Japan and U.S. Tax Solutions GmbH managed by Darkoa Naito-Hanke, EA, are bound by the requirements of the Gramm-Leach-Biley Act, the Federal Trade Commission (FTC) Financial Privacy and Safeguards Rule (Safeguards Rules), and the new General Data Protection Regulations (GDPR) – together referred to in the rest of this document as Data Protection Law.

 What we use client data for:

 We obtain data from clients only in order to perform U.S. tax services that clients request which include: